 Stephanie was nominated to the Board in June of 2013, and immediately joined the fundraising and admin committees.
 She now serves as the Board Treasurer and the chairperson of the “Conversations” event.
 Her experience as Galileo Learning’s Director of Finance was great training for the Treasurer role.
 Her much earlier experiences working in development and marketing for the American Diabetes Association and Charles Schwab have also been useful.
 Stephanie became hooked on the work of BCF when she interviewed her son’s BHS classmates for our 2013 Scholar Class.
 She was awed by the scholar candidates’ determination and the independence they displayed as successful students and college applicants.
 Stephanie now takes great pleasure in mentoring two BCF scholars and helping the organization grow and thrive.

 MartÍn has well over fifteen years of experience working in K-12 and Higher Education.
-Currently working at Berkeley City College as the Associate Dean of Educational Success.
-His unique experience as a classroom teacher, university adjunct faculty, community college program analyst, Early Academic Outreach Program Director and early admission/college outreach professional provide him a unique perspective into the kinder to college/career pipeline-pathway.
-He leads with attention to Equity first then Access and a praxis grounded in Social Justice.
+He currently works at Berkeley City College as the Associate Dean of Educational Success.
+His unique experience as a classroom teacher, university adjunct faculty, community college program analyst, Early Academic Outreach Program Director and early admission/college outreach professional provides him a unique perspective into the kinder to college/career pipeline-pathway.
+He leads with attention to Equity first then Access, and a praxis grounded in Social Justice.
 MartÍn is known for his over the top stories and humorous motivational speeches.
 He has a unique ability to connect with students and adults from the rural communities of Madera to the metro communities of the Bay Area.

 Jessica joined the Board in 2007 right before the start of the High Hopes scholarship program.
 She served as Board President from 2009 until 2015 and saw the program expand from 10 students to 100 students.
 In addition to BCF, Jessica works with Oakland second graders to improve their reading.
 Jessica practiced as a litigation attorney for 40 years and is still counsel to a major international firm.
 She is an avid traveler.